Claressa Shields: Professional mixed martial arts career

 In November 2020, Shields had signed a three-year contract with Professional Fighters League and was expected to make her mixed martial arts debut in 2021.
 Since Shields first announced that her MMA debut, she has also begun training in Brazilian Jiu-Jitsu and has gone to train under IBJJF no gi World Champion Roberto Alencar, alongside Holly Holm.
 She also started training at JacksonWink MMA in late 2020.

 Shields made her MMA debut at PFL 4 on June 10, 2021, against Brittney Elkin.
 She won the fight via technical knockout in round three.

 Her second bout was initially scheduled to take place on the PFL 9 event on August 27, 2021, against an opponent yet to be named.
 However, on July 12, 2021, news surfaced that her bout was rescheduled to take place on August 19, 2021, in order to garner more exposure at an ESPN-aired PFL 8 event.
 It was eventually rescheduled for PFL 10 on October 27, 2021, with Shields facing Abigail Montes.
 Shields lost the bout via split decision.

 In August 2023, it was announced that Shields had re-signed a multi-year contract with Professional Fighters League to continue competing in mixed martial arts.

 Shields faced Kelsey DeSantis on February 24, 2024, at PFL vs. Bellator.
 She was unable to make the appropriate weight for her fight with DeSantis, forcing her opponent to fight up two weight classes, with the bout taking place at 165 pounds.
 Shields won the bout via split decision.
+This was the first professional MMA bout in Saudi Arabia featuring two women.

 On May 19, 2025, Shields announced her retirement from MMA.

 Personal life

 Shields and Vice President Joe Biden in 2012.
 Shields introduced Biden during a 2012 campaign stop in Michigan.

 Shields is from Flint, Michigan.
 Shields was baptized at age 13 (two years after she began boxing) and began attending a local church.
 She found strength in her Christian faith and eventually left home.

 Shields attempted to adopt her cousin's daughter in 2014.

 Shields is an ambassador for Up2Us Sports, a national non-profit organization dedicated to supporting underserved youth by providing them with coaches trained in positive youth development.

 Shields is also an ambassador for gender equality in sports, particularly boxing, which is under-covered by the media.

-In 2021 Shields followed a pescatarian diet, and later appeared on an interview with Mythical Kitchen eating meat.
+In 2021, Shields followed a pescatarian diet, and later appeared on an interview with Mythical Kitchen eating meat.

 On June 19, 2022, her hometown city of Flint, Michigan renamed a street in her honor.

-In 2024 it was revealed that Shields was in a secret relationship with Brooklyn rapper Papoose.
+In 2024, it was revealed that Shields was in a secret relationship with Brooklyn rapper Papoose.
 Papoose's estranged wife Remy Ma took to social media to confirm the secret romance between Shields and her husband Papoose.
 Shields' relationship with Papoose has since become public knowledge, and the two were spotted together at Hawaii Fest 2025.

 In November 2025, Shields signed a multi-fight deal with Salita Promotions and Wynn Records, earning herself a guaranteed minimum of $8 million.